 2.11 Each team and each team member is required to follow these rules.

 2.12 The Team Manger shall be responsible for: Team conduct, communication and distribution of information to the team, communication with the Lake Bemidji Dragon Boat Festival, collection and filing of all requisite information and forms with the Lake Bemidji Dragon Boat Festival, liaison with race officials, and attendance at the Team Managers’ meetings.
-All team managers from the Bemidji area should attend such meetings.
-Information will be mailed to Team Managers representing teams from out of town.

 Section 3 Registration

-3.1 The registration fee is $750 per team.
+3.1 The registration fee is $800 per team.
 Each team must register and pay the non-refundable registration fee due by July 15 (early registration made by May 1 has a $100.00 discount.)
-As the number of teams able to participate may be limited, registrations will be accepted based on the order that complete registration form with either full payment or $100 deposit are received.
+The number of teams able to participate may be limited, registrations will be accepted based on the order that complete registration form with either full payment or $100 deposit are received.
 Checks shall be made payable to the Lake Bemidji Dragon Boat Festival.
 Completed forms and payments shall be mailed to: Bemidji Dragon Boats, LLC.
 P.O.
 Box 279, Bemidji, MN, 56619.
 Registration can also be completed online at www.bemidjidragonboat.com

 3.2 Team rosters shall be submitted to the Lake Bemidji Dragon Boat Festival prior to each team member participating in any practice, race or other on-water activity.